decent-im/prosody-modules/mod_http_muc_log/README.markdown

 ## Pinned chatrooms

-The room list page is normally sorted by address.
+The room list page is normally sorted by address, rooms having a description before those that don't.
 To override this, or pin certain rooms to the top:

 ``` lua
 http_muc_log_list_order = {